-Rather, the product simply and unqualifiedly claims to be "Invisible" and/or to "leave no marks on 100s of colors" conditions it, in reality, causes.

-- 10. In short, while "Invisible" is expressly claimed (in addition to its mere name) as being "invisible," and "proven to leave no white marks on 100 colors of clothing," it actually causes the very problem it claims to solve, leaving white marks on clothing of nearly every color and is, in no way, shape, or form "invisible." - 11.
-In short, the Product is marketed and sold pursuant to numerous completely false claims and/or purported benefits. - 12.
-Pursuant to the MMPA, such practice is illegal. - 13.
+- 3. In fact, compared to the non-"Invisible" version of Dove's "dryspray," "Invisible" does not contain a single additional ingredient or change of formula; and, even more shockingly, the Active ingredient in both, Aluminum Chlorohydrate, is in the exact same concentration in both the "Invisible" and the non-"Invisible" "dryspray."
+In other words, the so-called "Invisible" version of the "dryspray," with all of its purported added benefits, is the exact same product as non-"invisible" "dryspray." - 4.
+Yet even more problematic, despite the Product claiming to be "Invisible," and "proven to leave no white marks on 100 colors of clothing," white marks are in fact created and caused by that very same active ingredient, Aluminum Chlorohydrate ("Aluminum"). - 5.
+Moreover, simple testing of the Product, applied directly and/or transferred to a wearer's clothing from a user's skin, establishes that it absolutely is not "invisible" and, contrary to Defendant's claims, it does leave white marks on clothing of essentially all colors. - 6.
+In short, while "Invisible" is expressly claimed (in addition to its mere name) as being "invisible," and "proven to leave no white marks on 100 colors of clothing," it is simply the exact same product as non-"Invisible" Dove "dryspray" that actually causes the very problem it claims to solve, leaving white marks on clothing of nearly every color and is, in no way, shape, or form "invisible." - 7.
+In short, the Product is marketed and sold pursuant to numerous completely false claims and/or purported benefits. - 8.
+Pursuant to the MMPA, such practice is illegal. - 9.
 In addition to the above, specifically relating to the nationwide class, since the initial offering of the Product, each and every container of the Product has borne a uniformly-worded label falsely claiming the Product leaves and/or causes "no white marks on 100 colors."
 That uniformly-worded false statement gives rise to additional and/or alternative claims on behalf of a nationwide class of similarly-situated consumers.